 HOW LONG WE KEEP PERSONAL DATA

 The School will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
 The School’s Records Retention Policy sets out the arrangements for record retention and if you have any specific queries about how our policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the School’s Data Compliance Lead.
 However, please bear in mind that the School will have lawful and necessary reasons to hold on to some personal data even following such request.

 A limited and reasonable amount of information will be kept for archiving purposes.
 Even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a “suppression record”).

 KEEPING IN TOUCH AND SUPPORTING THE SCHOOL

-Should you wish to limit or object to any such use, or would like further information about them, please contact the School’s Information Governance and Privacy Compliance Officer in writing.
+Should you wish to limit or object to any such use, or would like further information about them, please contact the School’s Data Compliance Lead in writing.
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 However, the School is nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).

 The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, (which is one month in the case of requests for access to information).